 Montessori Art Certification Online Course

-This training curriculum not only meets but also exceeds the national and international core arts standards for children.
-The Art Teaching Blueprint covers the Elements and Principles of Design, the artistic process, and Spramani Elaun’s proprietary Science Art Method® and system of sequences.
+This training meets the national and international core arts standards for children.
+The Art Teaching Blueprint covers the Elements and Principles of Design, the artistic process, and Spramani Elaun’s proprietary Science Art Method® and her carefully crafted teaching system of sequences.

 Nature of Art® Science Art Method uses 3 key components :